| |

 tried parsing out the

-day's coffin nails, scheduling them like medicine, cutting
+day's coffin nails, just 10 at first, scheduling them like medicine, cutting

 back